jjlim7/tournament-management-system/backend/elo-ranking-service/README.md

         - Metrics might include damage dealt, kills, survival time, and placement.

   Each metric is given a weight that reflects its importance to the role.
 The combined weighted metrics produce a Role Performance Score (RPS) for each player, representing their individual contribution to the match.

-To make the formula readable in Markdown (which doesn't support LaTeX), you can convert it to plain text or use basic Markdown formatting.
-Here’s how you can present it in a Markdown-friendly format:

 ---